-Swansea "most defensively-minded team" Mooy has ever faced in Europe
+Huddersfield Town star Aaron Mooy reflects on Swansea City draw

-Australia international Aaron Mooy says Swansea City were the most defensive-minded team he’s come up against in European club football.
+Australia international Aaron Mooy says Swansea City were one of the most defensive-minded teams he’s come up against as the Terriers played out a goalless draw with the Swans.

 The Swans had Jordan Ayew sent off early on at the John Smith’s Stadium and embarked on a rearguard action to thwart and frustrate the hosts, eventually taking a point in a goalless draw.